-- (3) Member of Human Resources and Compensation Committee. - (4) Member of the Safety, Environment and Operational Excellence Committee. - (5) Member of the Governance, Nominating and Corporate Social Responsibility Committee. - (6) Mr. Kerr was a director of Laricina Energy Ltd., a private company, until February 5, 2016.
+- Mr. Sykes was appointed Chair of the Board effective January 1, 2023. - Member of Audit Committee. - (3) Member of Human Resources and Compensation Committee. - Member of the Safety, Environment and Operational Excellence Committee. - Member of the Governance, Nominating and Corporate Social Responsibility Committee. - Mr. Kerr was a director of Laricina Energy Ltd., a private company, until February 5, 2016.
 Laricina Energy Ltd. was subject to proceedings under the Companies' Creditors Arrangement Act (Canada) in 2015.
-On February 1, 2016, the proceedings were conditionally discharged. - (7) Following closing of the Veresen Acquisition, Ms. Howe and Mr. Sykes were appointed to Pembina's Board of Directors effective October 2, 2017. - (8) Mr. Sykes was a director of Parallel Energy Trust ("Parallel"), a TSX-listed company, from March 2011 until February 2016.
+On February 1, 2016, the proceedings were conditionally discharged. - Mr. Sykes was a director of Parallel Energy Trust ("Parallel"), a TSX-listed company, from March 2011 until February 2016.
 On November 9, 2015, Parallel filed an application in the Alberta Court of Queen's Bench for creditor protection under the Companies' Creditors Arrangement Act (Canada) and filed voluntary petitions for relief under Chapter 11 of the United States Bankruptcy Code.
 In the Chapter 11 proceedings, the U.S. Bankruptcy Court approved the sale of the assets of Parallel and the sale closed on January 28, 2016.
-Further, on March 3, 2016, the Canadian entities of Parallel filed for bankruptcy under the Bankruptcy and Insolvency Act (Canada) and a notice to creditors was sent by the trustee on March 4, 2016. - (9) Ms. Dutra is a director of Amyris, Inc. ("Amyris"), which was delisted from the Nasdaq Stock Exchange in August 2023.
-Amyris commenced voluntary Chapter 11 proceedings in the U.S. Bankruptcy Court for the District of Delaware in August 2023 in connection with an operational and financial restructuring.
-As of the date hereof, Amyris has filed with the U.S. Bankruptcy Court for the District of Delaware a series of customary motions seeking to continue operating as usual and uphold its commitments to its employees and stakeholders.
+Further, on March 3, 2016, the Canadian entities of Parallel filed for bankruptcy under the Bankruptcy and Insolvency Act (Canada) and a notice to creditors was sent by the trustee on March 4, 2016.

+(8) Ms. Dutra was a director of Amyris, Inc. ("Amyris"), which was delisted from the Nasdaq Stock Exchange in August 2023.
+Amyris and certain of its American subsidiaries commenced voluntary Chapter 11 proceedings in the U.S. Bankruptcy Court for the District of Delaware in August 2023 in connection with an operational and financial restructuring.
+Amyris completed its Chapter 11 proceedings and its plan of reorganization became effective on May 7, 2024.

 Shareholders elect the directors of Pembina at each annual meeting of the Shareholders.
 The directors of Pembina serve until the next annual meeting of the Shareholders or until their successors are duly elected or appointed.
 All of Pembina's directors are "independent" within the meaning of National Instrument 58-101 - Disclosure of Corporate Governance Practices, adopted by the Canadian Securities Administrators, with the exception of Mr. Burrows, who is President and Chief Executive Officer of Pembina.
-In addition, Pembina has adopted Director Independence Guidelines which meet or exceed the requirements set out in National Policy <math>58-201 - Corporate Governance Guidelines, National Instrument <math>52-110 - Audit Committees, the SEC rules and regulations, the Sarbanes-Oxley Act of 2002 and the NYSE rules.
+In addition, Pembina has adopted Director Independence Guidelines which meet or exceed the requirements set out in National Policy 58-201 - Corporate Governance Guidelines, National Instrument 52-110 - Audit Committees, the SEC rules and regulations, the Sarbanes-Oxley Act of 2002 and the NYSE rules.

 The Board of Directors has four standing committees, the Audit Committee, the Safety, Environment and Operational Excellence Committee, the Human Resources and Compensation Committee, and the Governance, Nominating and Corporate Social Responsibility Committee.
-Additional information regarding the responsibilities of these committees will be contained in Pembina's management information circular for its 2024 annual meeting of Shareholders.
+Additional information regarding the responsibilities of these committees will be contained in Pembina's management information circular for its 2025 annual meeting of Shareholders.